jschuel/migKeyPoint/README.md

    ```sh
    conda activate keypoint
    ```

+   (Make sure you activate this environment every time you use this software!)
 4. If you're not currently there, navigate to `migKeyPoint/` where setup.py is located, then install migKeyPoint with
    ```sh
    pip install -e .